miladrahimi/health-monitor/README.md

 ```

 ## Configuration
-Open `.env` with a text editor and change the available variables.
+Open `.env` with a text editor and change the environment variables.

-Available variables:
+Environment variables:
 * **APP_EXPOSED_PORT**: The exposed port for web app
 * **TARGETS**: The comma-separated list of health-check endpoints to call
 * **TIMEZONE**: The timezone!